space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 - (celery is the most commonly used Python library for handling asynchronous tasks): https://docs.celeryproject.org/en/stable/django/first-steps-with-django.html
 - (gunicorn is a very common web server used in Django projects that follows a "pre-fork worker" architecture: https://gunicorn.org/
 - (explanation of the "pre-fork worker" architecture: https://docs.gunicorn.org/en/stable/design.html
--

 ### Web Sockets
-Opening a stream of data between client and host can open up a lot of options.
+Opening a stream of data between client and host can open up many options beyond event-based HTTP interactions.
-- (Django Channels extends Djangos capabilities to handling things beyond HTTP): https://channels.readthedocs.io/en/stable/
+- (Django Channels extends Djangos communication capabilities): https://channels.readthedocs.io/en/stable/

 ### Content Delivery Networks
 Most media is not served directly from the host web server.
 Typically, CDNs are used to ensure that a server that is geographically close to the client can be used, for redundancy and speed.